• Home

 4. Carefully water until soil is moist.
 (For succulents, simply spray the plant and surround soil with the spray bottle.

-If you would like, you can top off each planted mug with a special message for each recipient.
+Top off each planted mug with a special message for each recipient.

 (Being a complete Portland nerd, I did, in fact, Put a Bird on It.)